Home » Games » Borderlands 3 Wiki » DLC » Borderlands 3 Vault Cards

 Vault Card 3 – Bunker Masters

-The Third Vault Card is themed around Bunkers & Badasses and the upcoming Tiny Tina’s Wonderlands.
+The Third Vault Card is themed around Bunkers & Badasses and Tiny Tina’s Wonderlands.

 Vault Card Rewards